SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Many programming languages have been influenced by C, sometimes called C-family languages.
 C was a curly-brace language, and so many C-family language are curly-brace languages.

-Examples of ⟮curly-brace/bracket languages⟯ I can write are ⟮C#⟯, ⟮ECMAScript⟯ -&gt; {⟮Javascript⟯, ⟮TypeScript⟯}, ⟮Java⟯, ⟮Perl⟯, ⟮Rust⟯, SCSS (but not Sass).
+Examples of ⟮curly-brace/bracket languages⟯ I can write are ⟮C#⟯, ⟮ECMAScript⟯ → {⟮Javascript⟯, ⟮TypeScript⟯}, ⟮Java⟯, ⟮Perl⟯, ⟮Rust⟯, SCSS (but not Sass).
 Most ⟮curly-brace/bracket languages⟯ ⟮are thus because they are strongly influenced by⟯ ⟮C⟯.
 In some programming languages (JS, Lua, ...?) blocks can stand alone, merely creating a scope.
 In other programming languages, blocks must follow a certain statement.
 In lua, blocks end with `end` (outside of repeat...until).
 They are begun by `do` when standing alone, or when after a loop, by `then` after an if condition, and by nothing after a function signature